Irish Grand National 2022 Tips, Predictions, Runners & Odds

 Who won the Irish Grand National last year?

-We had the biggest upset in the race's history last year as Freewheelin Dylan became biggest-priced Irish National winner ever at 150-1; Ireland's longest-priced winners since records began.
+Intense Raffles held off the challenge of Any Second Now to win the Irish Grand National at a rain-hit Fairyhouse racetrack.
+Four years ago Freewheelin Dylan became biggest-priced Irish National winner ever at 150-1; Ireland's longest-priced winners since records began.

 Who are the recent Irish Grand National winners?